4 min read

 What can you do after a storm?
 In our opinion, if there’s no immediate leak, the best thing to do is to walk around your property, and check for signs that the storm left some damage to your things, and especially your roof.

-In order to help you do that, we wrote this blog to break down some common signs of storm damage, so that you’ll know what you’re looking at after a storm.
+In order to help you do that, we wrote this blog to break down common signs of storm damage, including:

 Let’s get started!